Last updated

 ROI and ROAS both use ratios, but they answer different questions.
 Learn the definitions, a worked ecommerce example, when ROAS misleads, and which Toollabz calculators match each workflow.

 Read guide →Some visitors only need a single output; others want the surrounding context so they can defend a number in a meeting - both paths are supported here.
-ROI Calculator is a free online Toollabz experience centered on “roi calculator” and related searches such as “ROI Calculator online”.
+ROI Calculator is centered on "roi calculator" and related searches such as "ROI Calculator online".
 Business tools here focus on ratios and planning bands you can drop into a memo, a pitch appendix, or a weekly metrics review without rebuilding a model from scratch.
-The short description on this page - “Return on investment in seconds.” - is the fastest way to confirm you are in the right place before you scroll to the interactive area above the guide sections.
+The short description on this page - "Return on investment in seconds." - is the fastest way to confirm you are in the right place before you scroll through the guide sections.

 In practice, that means you should treat roi calculator as a structured sandbox: enter realistic values, capture the output, then adjust one variable at a time.
 That approach mirrors how spreadsheets are used, but with guardrails so invalid combinations are caught early.
 People who care about roi calculator often rerun the same tool monthly; bookmark the HTTPS URL so your team always references the same definitions.